mozilla/data-docs/datasets/shield.md

 ### `events`

-The [`events` table](batch_view/events/reference.md) includes Normandy enrollment and unenrollment events.
+The [`events` table](batch_view/events/reference.md) includes Normandy enrollment and unenrollment events for both pref-flip and add-on studies.

 Normandy events have event category `normandy`.
 The event value will contain the experiment slug.